SooryaGeorge7/Dental_Decor/TESTING.md

 ------------ | ------------ | ------------ |
 User can navigate to [Home Page](https://dental-decor-ee0d87f16edf.herokuapp.com/) | Dental Decor home page loads | As Expected
 User can access all home page features. ie: carousal, shop now button, newsletter sub, Contact me form, social media links | All buttons, links, features work | As expected
-User should experince the home page to be responsive | App works on different device sizes | As expected
+User should experience the home page to be responsive | App works on different device sizes | As expected

 ***